henryZe/toynix/README.md

 ### 8.1 Optimize

-1. optimize malloc with buddy allocator
+* optimize malloc with buddy allocator
+* add VMA structure which describes a memory area:
+  * including start and end addresses
+  * flags to determine access rights and behaviors(such as page fault)
+  * specifies which file is being mapped by the area, if any
-2. convert organization of fs data block into LIST
+* convert organization of fs data block into LIST
-3. replace static lib with share lib
+* replace static lib with share lib
-4. fine-gained lock instead of global kernel lock (page allocator, console driver, scheduler, IPC state)
+* fine-gained lock instead of global kernel lock:
+  * page allocator
+  * console driver
+  * scheduler
+  * IPC state

 ### 8.2 Bug

-1. lwip connect function by user/echotest.c
+* lwip connect function by user/echotest.c
-2. Kernel lock sometimes is illegally unlocked.
+* Kernel lock sometimes is illegally unlocked.

 ## 9 Ported Modules Claim